jsirol/Project-Euler/README.md

-# Misc Project-Euler problems solved for fun.
+# Misc Project-Euler problems solved for fun

 ## About
-Keeping programming skills fresh with different languages :)
+Keeping programming skills fresh and learning something new/gaining experience from different languages.

 ## Instructions